andsir/cavif-rs/README.md

 Images [work in all modern browsers](https://caniuse.com/avif).

-* Chrome 85+ desktop,
-* Chrome on Android 12,
-* Firefox 91,
-* Safari iOS 16/macOS Ventura.

-### Known incompatibilities

-* Windows' preview and very old versions of android are reported to show pink line at the right edge.
-This is probably a bug in an old AVIF decoder they use.
-* Windows' preview doesn't seem to support 10-bit deep images.
-Use `--depth=8` when encoding if this is a problem.

 ## Building

-To build it from source you need Rust 1.67 or later, preferably via [rustup](https://rustup.rs).
+To build it from source you need Rust 1.90 or later, preferably via [rustup](https://rustup.rs).

 Then run in a terminal: